liamckenna/liamdouglas.com/themes/adritian-free-hugo-theme/content/projects/3D Modeling.md

 In my two 3D modeling courses, I have become thoroughly familiar with the process of 3D modeling and rendering.
 I’ve modeled a variety of objects, architectures, and human characters, all of which can be seen in this portfolio.
-My experiences in modeling have been particularly responsible for piquing my interest in the 3D rendering pipeline, as well as graphics processing as a whole
+My experiences in modeling have been particularly responsible for piquing my interest in the 3D rendering pipeline, as well as graphics processing as a whole.